-The Dean of Human Resources or designee is responsible for the administration of this policy and acting as a resource for employee assistance programs.
-Supervisors are responsible for reporting any incident of suspected substance abuse to the Dean of Human Resources.
+The Vice President of Human Resources or designee is responsible for the administration of this policy and acting as a resource for employee assistance programs.
+Supervisors are responsible for reporting any incident of suspected substance abuse to the Vice President of Human Resources.

-As a condition of employment on any contract or grant, each employee is responsible for notifying the District's Human Resources Office if he/she has been convicted of violating a drug statute.
-Such notification is required to be given the District within 5 days of the conviction.
-The District is required to give such notification to the program funding agencies within 10 days after receiving notification from the employee.
+As a condition of employment on any contract or grant, each employee is responsible for notifying the District's Human Resources Office if they have been convicted of violating a drug statute.
+Such notification is required to be given to the District within five days of the conviction.
+The District is required to give such notification to the program funding agencies within 10 days of receiving notification from the employee.